ivanborakove/MacOs_Install/README.md

 Steps:

+1 - Run the MacOs_Install.sh Script

+  $ sudo bash MacOs_Install.sh

-1 - Open Tweaks - Appearance:
+2 - Open Tweaks - Appearance:

   * Once the theme is installed you can apply the theme to your current desktop
   * Change the icons to macOS Mojave theme
   * Apply the macOS cursor set

-2 - Remove the default Gnome Dock Panel
+3 - Remove the default Gnome Dock Panel

-3 - Configure the Plank application to start after reboot
+4 - Configure the Plank application to start after reboot